meikooy/laravel-filterable/README.md

 If the provided comparison types are not enough or you wish to have some additional logic for the filtering process you can also create your own filters.

-Example.
-Users have one-to-many relation with posts.
+Example: Users have one-to-many relation with posts.
 We need to filter posts by their creators username.

 ```php
 <?php